Last Updated on September 25, 2023.

 - Multiple presidents have used the authority granted by Congress in 2001 to now wage war against adversaries that had nothing to do with 9/11.

-- The post-9/11 wars have cost the United States an estimated $5.9 trillion through FY19, according to Brown University’s Costs of War Project.
+- The post-9/11 wars have cost the United States an estimated $8 trillion through FY22, according to Brown University’s Costs of War Project.

 No AUMF is needed to defend the United States against imminent attacks.

-- The reality is that AUMFs are used to engage in preventive war, a counterterrorism strategy that has abjectly failed over the past 17 years to root out those groups and individuals who commit terrorist acts.
+- The reality is that AUMFs are used to engage in “preventive” war, a counterterrorism strategy created by the Bush Administration that has abjectly failed over the past 17 years to address the root causes of extremist violence.

-- Our nation has the most powerful military in the world, adequate to defend against threats.
-Repealing the 2001 AUMF will allow us to focus on defending against imminent threats and no longer engaging in military misadventures that ultimately create more threats than they eliminate.
+- Our nation has the most powerful military in the world, adequate to defend against pressing threats.
+Repealing the 2001 AUMF will allow us to refocus on defending against imminent threats and no longer engaging in military misadventures that ultimately create more violence and instability than they eliminate.

-Debate on the existing AUMFs must center around whether the use of military force is the right tool to address security challenges.
+Debate on existing AUMFs must reassess whether the use of military force is the right tool to address this security challenge, and wrestle with how the “War on Terror” has short-changed far more dangerous threats to our security.

 If Congress decides a new AUMF is necessary, any new authorization must:

-- Clearly specify missions, objectives, the enemy, and the geographic scope,
+- Clearly specify missions, objectives, the adversary, and the geographic scope,

 - Increase transparency and reporting,